WaylandM/aspi/doc/gui.md

 * **Heterogeneity G** - examines the null hypothesis that the left:right ratios are the same in all individual hosts.
 * **Individual G** - used to identify which individual hosts have asymmetrical parasite distributions.

-Further guidance on interpreting the reults of replicated G-tests of goodness-of-fit can be found in these [examples](https://github.com/WaylandM/aspi/blob/master/doc/examples.md).
+Further guidance on the interpretation of the results of replicated G-tests of goodness-of-fit is provided by these [examples](https://github.com/WaylandM/aspi/blob/master/doc/examples.md).

 Reference:
 R.R.
 Sokal & F.J.
 Rohlf (1995) Biometry.
 3rd Edition.
 New York: W.H.
 Freeman and Company.
 887 pp.